homles11/IGCV3/README.md

 ## Prior Works

 ### Interleaved Group Convolutions([IGCV1](https://arxiv.org/pdf/1707.02725.pdf))
-Interleaved Group Convolution uses a pair of two successive interleaved group convolutions: primary group convolution and secondary group convolution.
+Interleaved Group Convolutions use a pair of two successive interleaved group convolutions: primary group convolution and secondary group convolution.
 The two group convolutions are complementary.

 ![IGC](figures/igc_ori.png)
 >  Illustrating the interleaved group convolution, with L = 2 primary partitions and M = 3 secondary partitions.
 The convolution for each primary partition in primary group convolution is spatial.
 The convolution for each secondary partition in secondary group convolution is point-wise (1 × 1).